Professor Elise Richman received a Thomas Davis Teaching Award.

 Professors Janet Marcavage, Printmaking, and Elise Richman, Painting, were featured in a group exhibition of Tacoma artists titled Tacoma, Naturally, at Alley Cat Artists in Ellensburg, Washington, April 6 - 30, 2012.

 Professor Kriszta Kotsis, Art History, presented a paper titled “Defining Female Authority in 8th Century Byzantium: The Images of Empress Irene” at the annual meeting of the Medieval Association of the Pacific, in Santa Clara, California, March 30-31, 2012.
 She also chaired a session there, titled Byzantine and Italian Representations of Christ and the Virgin.

 Professor John McCuistion, Ceramics, participated in a group exhibition titled Centered on the Northwest: An Invitational Show Featuring Northwest Clay Artists, from March 26 - April 5, 2012, at the Clay Art Center, 2636 Pioneer Way East, Tacoma.

 Professor Linda Williams, Art History, presented a paper titled "Saints Peter and Paul at the Early Colonial Franciscan Monastery of Dzidzantún, Yucatán" for the session she helped to organize, Guiding Souls: Images of Mary and the Saints in New Spain and Peru I, at the annual meeting of the Renaissance Society of America, in Washington DC, on March 22, 2012.

-During the week of March 19th, 2012, please look out for an installation project by students enrolled in Art 282: Beginning Printmaking.
-The project will predominantly take place in the Wheelock Student Union, near the Info Center.
-This collaborative project is related to the Hide/Seek exhibition at the Tacoma Art Museum and it draws on themes found in the work of David Wojnarowicz and Felix-Gonzales-Torres.
-Viewers will be able to take a part of the work with them.
-Students will demonstrate the technique used for this project, screenprinting, in the Student Union on Wednesday, March 21, 2012 from 9:30 AM to 12:00PM.
-Students who have collaborated on the project include Louise Blake, Caitlin Bovard, Carolyn Corl, Sarah Gulian, Elizabeth Hughes, Emily Johnston, Emily Menk, Steffen Minner, Jennie Noreen, Chris Putnam, Jill Sanford, Erin Wheary, and Emma de Vries.
+During the week of March 19th, 2012, students enrolled in Art 282: Beginning Printmaking exhibited an installation project.
+The project took place in the Wheelock Student Union, near the Info Center.
+This collaborative project related to the Hide/Seek exhibition at the Tacoma Art Museum and it drew on themes found in the work of David Wojnarowicz and Felix-Gonzales-Torres.
+Viewers were able to take a part of the work with them.
+Students demonstrated the technique of screenprinting in the Student Union.
+Students who collaborated on the project: Louise Blake, Caitlin Bovard, Carolyn Corl, Sarah Gulian, Elizabeth Hughes, Emily Johnston, Emily Menk, Steffen Minner, Jennie Noreen, Chris Putnam, Jill Sanford, Erin Wheary, and Emma de Vries.
 Their professor is Janet Marcavage, Printmaking.
-This project is supported by the Civic Scholarship Initiative and the Art Department.
+This project was supported by the Civic Scholarship Initiative and the Art Department.
 For images and more